Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **threshold_value** [ Type: *float* ]

 	An appropriate threshold value is needed to detection bright sources.
-This value is the inital threshold level for source detection.
+This value is the initial threshold level for source detection.
 This is just an inital guess and is update incrementally until an useful number of sources is found.